BerylCrescent/challenge_portfolio_Wiola/README.md

 * Sign out - used to exit the app - intuitive.
 Still, there are ways we can improve it, for example adding a popup message in case it was clicked unintentionally -  'Are you sure you want to leave us so soon?', happened to me not once, not twice...

-* Activity, Scouts Panel - panel, where you can see information about recently added players, matches, reports, modifications, where you have the ability to contact the dev team - intuitive, makes it easier to navigate within the recently added elements, without having to search for the manually.
+* Activity, Scouts Panel - panel, where you can see information about recently added players, matches, reports, modifications, where you have the ability to contact the dev team - intuitive, makes it easier to navigate within the recently added elements, without having to search for them manually.